shinshin86/habanero-bee-google-apps-script/README.md

   * This is option of set background color.
 If you do not want to change it, you do not need to enter it.
 * pageTopButtonColor
   * This is option of set page top button color.
 If you do not want to change it, you do not need to enter it.
-* isNoindex
-  * If you do not want search engines to index your site, enter `1` in this field.

 #### meta